 Through state-of-the-art improvements, the Minuteman system has evolved to meet new challenges and assume new missions.
 Modernization programs have resulted in new versions of the missile, expanded targeting options, improved accuracy and survivability.
 Today's Minuteman weapon system is the product of almost 60 years of continuous enhancement.

-The current ICBM force consists of 450 Minuteman III missiles located at the 90th Missile Wing at F.E.
-Warren AFB, Wyoming; the 341st Missile Wing at Malmstrom AFB, Montana; and the 91st Missile Wing at Minot AFB, North Dakota.
+The current ICBM force consists of 400 Minuteman III missiles located at the 90th Missile Wing at F.E.
+Warren AFB, Wyo.; the 341st Missile Wing at Malmstrom AFB, Mont.; and the 91st Missile Wing at Minot AFB, N.D.

 Contractor: Boeing Co.

 Power Plant: three solid-propellant rocket motors; First Stage ATK refurbished M55A1; Second Stage ATK refurbished SR-19; Third Stage ATK refurbished SR-73